Skip to main content

 They had feared that the final year examinations would be postponed for the war but thankfully it was carried on as usual.
 In fact, the urgency of the war forced the University to declare the dates beforehand, and the result dates were a mere month from the last examinations.
 It was like destiny wanted Bondita to get hold of her degree fast.

 “Don’t worry about us, we will have fun.”
-She nodded, giving one last longing glance at Patralekha before she walked out of the door and Aniruddha found himself murmuring “Dugga Dugga.”
-Habits often rubbed onto people.
-Aniruddha then proceeded to boil the rice and place the milk on the stove only to hear Lekha and walked up to pick her up.
+She nodded, giving one last longing glance at Patralekha before she walked out the door, and Aniruddha found himself murmuring “Dugga Dugga.”
+Habits are often rubbed onto people.
+Aniruddha then proceeded to boil the rice and place the milk on the stove, only to hear Lekha and walk up to pick her up.

 “Good Morning, Madam.”
 He said as she hugged him, with her tiny arms around his neck and he kissed her cheek.
 “It is you and me again today.”
 He heard Lekha sigh.